apache/sedona/README.md

 ## News!
 * Welcome GeoSpark new contributor, Masha Basmanova (@mbasmanova) from Facebook.
 Masha has contributed more than 10 PRs to GeoSpark on refactoring GeoSpark architecture and improving GeoSpark join performance!
 * Welcome GeoSpark new contributor, Zongsi Zhang (@zongsizhang) from Arizona State University.
 Zongsi participated the design of GeoSpark Shapefile parser and he has done a great job!.
-* GeoSpark 0.9.0 supports heterogeneous SpatialRDD

-* GeoSpark 0.9.0 provides newly designed spatial join algorithms with faster join speed.
-No API changes, you can try it out without pain!

 # Important features ([more](https://github.com/DataSystemsLab/GeoSpark/wiki/GeoSpark-Important-Features))
 ## Spatial Resilient Distributed Datasets (SRDDs)